-Daniel Valverde Bagnarello has wrought his career in marketing for over 20 years.
-He holds both a Master in Digital Marketing and a Master in Management from IE Business School, a seat in the British School of Costa Rica's Advisor Committee and also one in the Latin American Country Brands Forum.
+Daniel Valverde Bagnarello has built his career in marketing over 20 years.
+He holds both a Master in Digital Marketing and a Master in Management from IE Business School, a seat in the British School of Costa Rica's Advisor Committee and most recently, appointed Secretary of the Latin American Country Brands Counsel.

 Although he started in advertising, Daniel's career path has led him over the years from a copywriter’s desk at a BBDO network agency, to the commercial director's seat in one of the most successful company holdings in the Central American region devoted to global trade.
 Along the way he has skilled in the management of multinational marketing teams praising that success in his field lays on two major pillars: The first, embracing data as the main source to spark creative initiatives.
 And the second, committing to talent development as a KPI.

-Malcolm Allan has been a practicing place and destination brand strategy consultant since 2003.
-Prior to that he worked in the fields of town planning and economic development in the UK in central and local government, as a consultant and as a CEO of major economic development and training companies.
+Malcolm has been a practicing place and destination brand strategy consultant since 2003.
+Prior to that he worked in the fields of town planning and economic development in the UK, in central and local government, as a consultant, and as a CEO of major economic development and training companies.
 Malcolm merged his Placematters consultancy with Bloom Consulting, where he is now President.
 Malcolm worked with Bloom through 2016 and 2017 on the brand strategy for Paraguay, on a 2017 project assessing the impact of the country brand of Costa Rica in the US, the UK and Europe, and on a nation branding project for Australia.

 Glenn Duncan joined the Ottawa Tourism team in early 2011 bringing with him, to Canada’s Capital, extensive industry knowledge and experience.
 Previously employed by Edmonton Economic Development Corporation / Edmonton Tourism, Glenn has dedicated over 30 years to the tourism, hospitality and customer service industries in various management and sales capacities.
 Mr. Duncan’s current role as Senior VP & CMO sees him leading a team of dedicated professionals within the Meetings & Conventions, Sport & Cultural Event and Travel Trade sectors while overseeing & contributing to all marketing initiatives for the organization.